 When do I need to use the Medications Data Model?

-Applications use the Medications Data model to receive prescription notifications and fill requests in realtime.
-This includes new medication orders as well as updates and cancellations.
+Applications use the Medications Data model to receive real time updates about individual medications.
+This currently includes new medication orders, updates, cancellations, and administrations.

 What if I want to receive all the medications the patient is currently taking?

 If you’re not looking for prescription order updates but rather the patient’s list of current medications, then ClinicalSummary Data Model is the best model to use.
 See our FAQ on the ClinicalSummary model for more information.

 Does the Medications Data Model allow my application to e-prescribe medication orders?

 Nope, applications primarily use this model to transmit prescription notifications in realtime as medications are ordered between an EHR and a connecting application.
 If your application wants to update a patient’s medication list with a medication that has already been ordered and prescribed or that has been reported by the patient, then we recommend leveraging the ClinicalSummary model to send the patient’s updated medication list inbound to the EHR where it will be reconciled by a clinician.

 Can I use the Medications Data Model to send information inbound to the EHR?

 Most EHRs don’t accept inbound Medication orders or cancellations.
 These systems are designed to have closed-loop medication ordering, dispensing, and administration, and therefore don’t open up integrations for that information coming from an external application.
 However, if it’s supported by the EHR, the Medications Data Model can be used to send that information.

 The “Administration” event can sometimes be sent inbound to the EHR, but the resulting information tends to display read-only once saved in the chart.

 What variations should I expect in the information sent via the Medications Data Model?